bumble-tech/private-detector/README.md

 This is the repo for Bumble's *Private Detector*™ model - an image classifier that can detect lewd images.

-The internal repo has been heavily refactored and released as a fully open-source project to allow for the wider community to use and finetune a Private Detector model of their own
+The internal repo has been heavily refactored and released as a fully open-source project to allow for the wider community to use and finetune a Private Detector model of their own.
+You can download the pretrained SavedModel and checkpoint [here](https://storage.googleapis.com/private_detector/private_detector.zip)

 ## Model

-The SavedModel can be found in `saved_model/`, ensure you have [Git LFS](https://git-lfs.github.com/) installed to pull the full files.
+The SavedModel can be found in `saved_model/` within `private_detector.zip` above

 The model is based on Efficientnet-v2 and trained on our internal dataset of lewd images - more information can be found at the whitepaper [here](pending)